palantir/gradle-docker/readme.md

 - `link` (optional) the name of linked container.
 This option adds `--link` to the `docker run` command to enable use of other container.
 Only one container can be linked in current version of plugin
+- `hosts` optional map of host names resolved to IP addresses.
+The key is host name, the value is host IP address.
+This options adds `--add-host` option to the `docker run` command for each entry in this map.
 Tasks
 -----